Organizing paper clutter can seem daunting but I’ll show you how to get organized, and stay organized with these few

 Paper clutter is a hot topic this time of year because everyone is thinking about getting organized and tax season is right around the corner!
 Although I’ve written about how to organize paper clutter a few times, I still have friends asking me tips for how to manage their bills, taxes, etc. so I thought I’d revisit the topic again, this year.

 I know the task to organize paper clutter seems like a daunting task, but I promise you, it’s not.
 It also doesn’t have to take you a long time, in fact, I’ve helped a few friends organize theirs, the way mine are organized, and it hasn’t taken us long at all!
 So gather those stacks of papers on the kitchen counter, and lets get to work!

-Here are my rules for how to organize, and maintain paper clutter –
+Rules for how to organize, and maintain paper clutter:

 - Never keep more than you need to keep.
 You have to hold onto your taxes for 7 years but that isn’t the same for your bills.
 Never keep more than a years worth of your bills because you don’t need them (if you ever need to go back and look at an old bill you can probably find it online) and they will lead to more paper clutter than you need.
 Toss what you don’t need!

 - Organize bills by months, not by company.
 This will reduce the amount of folders you have and make it easy to go back and look things up, if you ever need to.

 - Use colorful folders to differentiate between bills, taxes, insurance info, personal files, etc.

 - Use a label maker to label the folders so everything is clearly marked and easy to find.